Countdown to marathon fundraiser

 “Autism East Midlands means a lot to me.
 My youngest brother has autism, and I’ve seen first-hand how difficult it can be to secure the resources that an autistic person deserves.
 Ultimately, I want to raise money to help people with autism in the East Midlands as they grow up, to open more opportunities for them to live with dignity, choice and independence.
 Autism East Midlands does fantastic work.”

-A new support centre opens this week in Worksop offering respite services for autistic adults.
+A new support centre opens this summer in Worksop offering respite services for autistic adults.